 Pleasingly, there is some evidence of the desire by government to seek solutions in conjunction with the business community to the hither to intractable problems in the state sector.
 We at TFG are proud and thrilled to be a leader in the partnership between the public and private sectors which is helping to make transformation a reality not a slogan.
 Our investment in bringing back to South Africa significant clothing manufacturing capacity is just one aspect of our commitment to South African manufacturing generally.
 Our recent acquisition of Tapestry Home Brands provides an entry into homewares, bedding and furniture manufacturing with other categories very much in our sites.

-425 young people, is another good example of business led partnership with government.
+TFG's participation in the YES youth job placement programme, which provided workplace opportunities t 425 young people, is another good example of business led partnership with government.